md-zaman/kubernetes/Notes.md

         env | grep db
         - checks for env variable in pod

-        So to do this we have to add env in our deployment: vo deployment.yml
+        So to do this, we have to add env in our deployment: vi deployment.yml

         Under image:
         env: